ELSATOAH/A-Pair-Coder/README.md

 ## Citation

-If you use these evaluation results or methodology in your research, please cite the original PairCoder work and this evaluation.
+If you use these evaluation results or methodology in your research, please cite all included paper works and this evaluation.

 PairCoder:
 ```bibtex